 1. Develop flexible learning opportunities

 No matter how big or small your company is, employees today want flexibility.
 This needs to extend to your training program.
 Training should be accessible across multiple platforms, especially mobile.
-Modules need to be easily translated and understood if you employ international employees and users.
+Training modules need to be easily translated and understood if you employ international employees and users.
 This also goes for the flexibility to be able to access information regardless of time zone.

 2. Design an effective training program